List of footballers with the most goals in a single game

 This is a list of players with the most goals in a football game.
-The list only includes players who have scored the most multiple goals in first class or fully professional matches for country or club.
+This list only includes players who have scored the most multiple goals in first class or fully professional matches for country or club.

 The current world record for an international is held by Archie Thompson, who scored 13 goals against American Samoa in Australia's 31–0 victory during the 2002 FIFA World Cup qualification.
 David Zdrilic scored 8 goals.

 In November 2022, Shokhan Nooraldin Salihi scored 15 goals in the match of Al-Hilal against Sama in the 2022–23 Saudi Women's Premier League.
-In this match, Al-Hilal beat Sama 18-0.
-She broke the previous record of Hacène Lalmas and Malika-e-Noor for most goals in any top-flight match with 14 each.
+In this match, Al-Hilal beat Sama 18–0.
+She broke the previous record of Passang Tshering for most goals in any top-flight match with 14 each.

 In the most prolific European football leagues, the Premier League (and the Football League First Division before it), La Liga, Serie A and the Bundesliga, the top scorers per game have much lower tallies: seven in England and Spain and six in Italy and Germany.
-The last player in these leagues to score seven goals in a match was László Kubala in 1952 for FC Barcelona.
+The last player in these leagues to score seven goals in a match was László Kubala in 1952 for Barcelona.

-List

-The players are listed by number of goals scored in an individual game.
+Players are listed by number of goals scored in an individual game.
 Players on equal goals are listed in chronological order.